Maxim-Mazurok/google-api-typings-generator/gapi.client.androidpublisher/readme.md

 await gapi.client.androidpublisher.edits.validate({ editId: "editId", packageName: "packageName",  });

 /*
+Grant access for a user to the given package.
+*/
+await gapi.client.androidpublisher.grants.create({ parent: "parent",  });

+/*
+Removes all access for the user to the given package or developer account.
+*/
+await gapi.client.androidpublisher.grants.delete({ name: "name",  });

+/*
+Updates access for the user to the given package.
+*/
+await gapi.client.androidpublisher.grants.patch({ name: "name",  });

+/*
 Deletes an in-app product (i.e. a managed product or a subscriptions).
 */
 await gapi.client.androidpublisher.inappproducts.delete({ packageName: "packageName", sku: "sku",  });